 “I’m thinking that my darkness may have a spark of light in it that just might become a bright guiding star.”
 Evaughnlynn felt a new strength flow into her and knew it was

 hope.
-The darkness that had plagued the edges of her mind these past months was dissipating as glimmerings of a possible new future had appeared, a possibility if not yet a probability.
+The darkness that had plagued the edges of her mind these past many months was dissipating as glimmerings of a possible new future had appeared, a possibility if not yet a

-undoubtedly from fear of punishment for his double failure to kill either the Freeman prophet or the accursed witch.
-He would save his anger until he could unleash it when next he saw his
+fear of punishment for his double failure to kill either the Freeman prophet or the accursed witch.
+He would save his anger until he could unleash it when next he saw his subordinate.

 “It was at dawn.
 I had gone into the woods to relieve myself when they attacked.
 I got back just in time to see Brother Banag cast a curse at the warrior in the lead, but the curse turned